Data, Analytics & AI job market report cover, San Antonio-New Braunfels, TX, 2026-05

 Career Switchers

-Difficulty: Hard unless you bring adjacent domain credibility.
+Difficulty: Hard but realistic if you bring strong domain context.

 Salary Reality